Karumba, Queensland: History

 Karumba Post Office opened on 22 August 1889 and closed in 1919.

 Given its access to the Gulf of Carpentaria, the town's economy has revolved largely around fishing.
 The prawn industry expanded in the 1960s.

-In the late 1930s, the town was a refueling and maintenance stop for the flying boats of the Qantas Empire Airways.
+In the late 1930s, the town was a refuelling and maintenance stop for the flying boats of Qantas Empire Airways.
 No. 43 Squadron of the RAAF also operated Consolidated PBY Catalina flying boats from the town between June 1943 and April 1944.

 Karumba State School opened in September 1968.